Caring for others

 HA can accredit a person as a humanist care provider if the following criteria are met, as assessed by HA:

-• completion of the HA ‘What is humanism?’ short course.
+completion of the HA ‘What is humanism?’ short course, or equivalent proven credentials obtained by external or overseas humanist organisation.

 Recognition by HA as humanist in wellbeing care will expire after 5 years, at which time the person’s circumstances are to be reviewed and certificate reissued at that time, where applicable.